-2. Students and their teachers need to plan ahead to obtain a key for hours when the main office is not open.
+1. Use of the Steinway B and Steinway D pianos in Minsky Recital Hall by piano majors must be supervised by the applied piano professors.
+Students and their teachers must plan to obtain a key for hours when the main office is not open.
 Keys can be obtained through the Facilities Manager, or from the main office during office hours.